 Several different kinds of problems can occur with a central air-conditioning system.
 These are some of the most common ones that we discuss below:

 • AC not working at all

 • Air conditioner makes strange noises

 In addition to the information below, see these two articles for the general care and maintenance of your air conditioner: Preparing Your Air Conditioner for Summer and How to Replace Furnace & AC Filters.
 You should replace the filters at least twice a year, before the heating and cooling seasons.

 1Check the main electrical panel and any secondary circuit panels for a tripped breaker or blown fuse.
 If you find the problem there, reset the breaker by turning it off and then on or replace the fuse.
 A central air conditioner should be on a dedicated 240-volt circuit.

 4Remove the thermostat’s cover after turning off the power to the air conditioner.
 Remove the thermostat’s body from the base (usually by pulling straight out) and replace the batteries (if it has batteries).
 Be sure all wires are properly attached to their terminals and will not be pinched by the cover.
 Replace the cover and wait 3 or 4 minutes, and then try the system again.

 5If that doesn’t do the job, open the thermostat and unscrew the wire from the Y terminal.
 Turn the power back on.
 Holding the wire by its insulation only, touch the bare end to the R terminal and hold it there for about two minutes.
 If the compressor kicks on, the thermostat is faulty; replace it as discussed in the article How to Install an Electronic Thermostat.
-If the compressor doesn’t go on when you hold the two wires together, turn the power back off and either call an air-conditioning technician or check the capacitor.
+If the compressor doesn’t go on when you hold the Y wire to the R terminal, turn the power back off and either call an air-conditioning technician or check the capacitor.